probmods/probmods2/chapters/inference-algorithms.md

 ## Amortized variational families
 -->

+## Some technicalities and practicalities

+- You might wonder why the results of variational inference look "bumpy" when the approximating family is, for example, nice smooth Gaussians?
+This is because optimization finds the best approximating guide model, but the marginal distribution on return values of this best guide must still be estimated.
+In WebPPL this final step is done by forward sampling from the guide model, hence the final result is still samples.
+- Performance of variational inference can depend a lot on the parameters of the optimizer, especially the step size.
+- Even though guide models must not observe data (or factor/condition), they *can* actually depend on the data that is observed in the target model.
+This is sometimes called *amortized* inference.

 <!-- The following is copied and partly edited from summer school.
 However, changes in how optimization works in WebPPL means that a lot of this code no longer runs and needs some tlc.